rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 Manifest permissions are declared in the buildozer.spec file.
 Common examples are  CAMERA, INTERNET, READ_EXTERNAL_STORAGE, RECORD_AUDIO.
 The [full list is](https://developer.android.com/reference/android/Manifest.permission).
 Apps that scan Bluetooth or scan Wifi may require multiple permissions.
 In general you must research the permissions needed, resist the temptation to blindly guess.
 WRITE_EXTERNAL_STORAGE is never required as of api = 30.

-Any app manifest permission documented as having "Protection level: dangerous" additionally requires a user permission.
+Any app manifest permission documented in that list as having "Protection level: dangerous" additionally require a user permission.
 The four listed above are all "dangerous".
 User permissions generate the dialog that Android apps present to the user.
-In a Kivy App this must be called from the build() method using 'request_permissions()' which is part of the 'android.permissions' package.
+In a Kivy App this must be called from the `build()` method using `request_permissions()` which is part of the `android.permissions` package.

 See any of the nearby examples.

 # Buildozer and p4a

 ## Install
 [RTFM](https://github.com/kivy/buildozer/blob/master/docs/source/installation.rst), really.
-Errors during a Buildozer build are usually a failure to [read the install instructions](https://github.com/kivy/buildozer/blob/master/docs/source/installation.rst).
+Errors during a Buildozer build are usually a failure to [read the install instructions](https://github.com/kivy/buildozer/blob/master/docs/source/installation.rst), or an attempt to build an impure Python package.

 Buildozer runs on Linux, Windows users need a Linux virtual machine such as WSL or VirtualBox to run Buildozer.